petrushchako/Kubernetes/CKA/README.md

   - `Demo`: Working with Parallel Jobs and Scheduling Tasks with CronJobs
   - Introducing StatefulSets
   - Module Reivew and Thank You
+- **CHAPTER 13**<br>Configuring and Managing Kubernetes Storage and Scheduling - Course Overview
   - Course Overview
+- **CHAPTER 14**<br>Configuring and Managing Storage in Kubernetes
   - Introduction, Course and Module Overview
   - Persistent Storage in Containers and Kubernetes
   - Volumes, Persistent Volumes, and Persistent Volume Claims
   - Controlling Persistent Volume Access with Access Modes
   - Static Provisioning and Storage Lifecycle
   - Defining a Persistent Volume
   - Defining a Persistent Volume Claim
   - Lab Environment Overview
   - `Demo`: Storage Server Overview
   - `Demo`: Static Provisioning Persistent Volumes
   - `Demo`: Using a Persistent Volume in a Pod
   - `Demo`: Controlling Persistent Volume Access with Access Modes and Reclaim Policy
   - Storage Classes and Dynamic Provisioning Workflow
   - `Demo`: Dynamic Provisioning Volumes
   - `Demo`: Defining a Custom StorageClass
   - Module Review and What's Next!
+- **CHAPTER 15**<br>Configuration as Data - Environment Variables, Secrets, and ConfigMaps
   - Introduction, Course and Module Overview
   - Why Do We Need Configuration as Data?
   - Configuring Applications in Pods and Environment Variables
   - `Demo`: Passing Configuration into Containers with Environment Variables
   - Creating and Using Secrets
   - `Demo`: Creating and Using Secrets
   - `Demo`: Accessing Secrets in Pods
   - Accessing a Private Container Registry
   - `Demo`: Pulling a Container Image Using a Secret
   - Creating and Using ConfigMaps
   - `Demo`: Creating and Using ConfigMaps
   - Module Review and What's Next!
+- **CHAPTER 16**<br>Managing and Controlling the Kubernetes Scheduler
   - Introduction, Course and Module Overview
   - Understanding Scheduling in Kubernetes
   - `Demo`: Scheduling in Action and Scheduling Pods with Requests
   - Controlling Scheduling with Node Selectors
   - Controlling Scheduling with Affinity
   - Controlling Scheduling with Taints and Tolerations
   - `Demo`: Controlling Pod Placement with Affinity
   - `Demo`: Controlling Pod Placement with Taints and Tolerations
   - Node Cordoning, Manual Scheduling, and Configuring Multiple Schedulers
   - `Demo`: Node Cordoning and Manually Scheduling a Pod
   - Module Review and Thank You!
+- **CHAPTER 17**<br>Configuring and Managing Kubernetes Networking, Services, and Ingress - Course Overview
   - Course Overview
+- **CHAPTER 18**<br>Kubernetes Networking Fundamentals
   - Course Overview
   - Introduction, Course and Module Overview
   - Introducing the Kubernetes Network Model and Cluster Network Topology
   - Pod Networking Communication Patterns and Internals
   - Container Network Interface - CNI
   - Lab Environment Review
   - `Demo`: Investigating Kubernetes Networking - CNI Network Overview
   - `Demo`: Investigating Kubernetes Networking - CNI Overlay Network Routing
   - `Demo`: Investigating Kubernetes Networking - Kubenet Network Overview
   - `Demo`: Investigating Kubernetes Networking - Accessing an AKS Node with SSH
   - `Demo`: Investigating Kubernetes Networking - Kubenet Network Routing and Bridging
   - Cluster DNS and Custom DNS Server and DNS Client Configurations
   - `Demo`: Investigating Cluster DNS
   - `Demo`: Configuring CoreDNS to Use Custom Forwarders and Custom Pod DNS Configuration
   - `Demo`: Examining Cluster DNS Records for Pods and Services
   - `Demo`: Additional Cluster DNS Demos
   - Module Review and What's Next!
+- **CHAPTER 19**<br>Configuring and Managing Application Access with Services
   - Introduction, Course and Module Overview
   - Understanding Services in Kubernetes
   - Introducing Service Types and Understanding ClusterIP Internals
   - Understanding NodePort Internals
   - Understanding LoadBalancer Internals
   - Defining Deployments and Services
   - `Demo`: Exposing and Accessing applications with Services - ClusterIP
   - `Demo`: Exposing and Accessing applications with Services - NodePort
   - `Demo`: Exposing and Accessing applications with Services - LoadBalancer
   - Service Discovery with DNS and Environment Variables and Other Types of Services
   - `Demo`: Service Discovery with DNS
   - `Demo`: Service Discovery - Environment Variables
   - Module Review and What's Next!
+- **CHAPTER 20**<br>Configuring and Managing Application Access with Ingress
   - Introduction, Course and Module Overview
   - Ingress Architecture and Overview
   - Understanding the Ingress Controller and Why Use Ingress Rather Than Load Balancers
   - Exposing a Single Service with Ingress
   - Exposing a Multiple Services with Ingress Using Path Based Routing
   - Using Name Based Virtual Hosts with Ingress
   - Using TLS Certificates with Ingress
   - `Demo`: Deploying the NGINX Ingress Controller
   - `Demo`: Exposing a Single Service with Ingress
   - `Demo`: Exposing a Multiple Services with Ingress Using Path Based Routing
   - `Demo`: Using Name Based Virtual Hosts with Ingress
   - `Demo`: Using TLS Certificates with Ingress
   - Module Review and Thank You!
+- **CHAPTER 21**<br>Maintaining, Monitoring and Troubleshooting Kubernetes - Course Overview
   - Course Overview
+- **CHAPTER 22**<br>Maintaining Kubernetes Clusters
   - Introduction, Course and Module Overview
   - Introducing etcd and etcd Backup Concepts
   - Getting etcdctl and Backing up etcd with etcdctl
   - Restoring etcd with etcdctl
   - `Demo`: Investigating etcd Configuration
   - `Demo`: Backing up etcd with etcdctl
   - `Demo`: Restoring etcd to the Same Data Directory
   - `Demo`: Restoring etcd to a New Data Directory
   - Cluster Upgrade Process - Overview
   - Cluster Upgrade Process - Control Plane
   - Cluster Upgrade Process - Worker Nodes
   - `Demo`: Upgrading a Control Plane Node
   - `Demo`: Upgrading a Worker Node
   - Worker Node Maintenance
   - High Availability Cluster Overview and High Availability Cluster Topology - Stacked etc
   - High Availability Cluster Topology - External etcd
   - Module Review and What's Next!
+- **CHAPTER 23**<br>Logging and Monitoring in Kubernetes Clusters
   - Introduction, Course and Module Overview
   - Kubernetes Logging Architecture and Logging in Pods and Containers
   - Logging Architecture - Nodes
   - Logging Architecture - Control Plane
   - Understanding and Accessing Cluster Events
   - `Demo`: Kubernetes Logging Architecture - Pods
   - `Demo`: Kubernetes Logging Architecture - Nodes
   - `Demo`: Kubernetes Logging Architecture - Control Plane Pods
   - `Demo`: Working with Kubernetes Events
   - Accessing Object Data with JSONPath
   - Filtering Objects with JSONPath
   - `Demo`: Accessing Object Data with JSONPath
   - `Demo`: Filtering and Sorting Object Data with JSONPath
   - Monitoring in Kubernetes and the Kubernetes Metrics Server
   - `Demo`: Deploying the Kubernetes Metrics Server
   - `Demo`: Using kubect| top to Analyze Resource Consumption on Pods and Nodes
   - Module Review and What's Next!
+- **CHAPTER 24**<br>Troubleshooting Kubernetes Clusters
   - Introduction, Course and Module Overview
   - Troubleshooting Tools and Troubleshooting Nodes
   - Managing the kubelet with systemd
   - `Demo`: Troubleshooting Nodes - Stopped kubelet
   - `Demo`: Troubleshooting Nodes - Inaccessible kubelet config.yaml
   - `Demo`: Troubleshooting Nodes - Misconfigured systemd Unit File
   - Troubleshooting - Control Plane
   - `Demo`: Troubleshooting Control Plane - Inaccessible Static Pod Manifests
   - `Demo`: Troubleshooting Control Plane - Misconfigured Static Pod Manifests
   - Troubleshooting Workloads
   - Module Review and Thank You!
+- **CHAPTER 25**<br>Configuring and Managing Kubernetes Security - Course Overview
   - Course Overview
+- **CHAPTER 26**<br>Kubernetes Security Fundamentals
   - Introduction, Course, and Module Overview
   - Securing the API Server and Authentication Plugins
   - Users in Kubernetes
   - Service Accounts and Service Account Credentials
   - Creating a Service Account and Defining a ServiceAccount in a Pod Spec
   - `Demo`: Investigating Certificate Based Authentication
   - `Demo`: Working with Service Accounts
   - `Demo`: Accessing the API Server Inside a Pod
   - `Demo`: Testing API Access with kubectl can-i with Impersonation
   - Authorization Plugins
   - `Demo`: Managing Authorization for Service Accounts
   - Module Review and What's Next!
+- **CHAPTER 27**<br>Managing Certificates and kubeconfig Files
   - Introduction, Course, and Module Overview
   - Certificates and PKI in Kubernetes
   - kubeconfig Files and Certificate-based Authentication
   - How Certificates Are Used in Kubernetes Clusters
   - `Demo`: Investigating PKI Setup on a Control Plane Node
   - `Demo`: Investigating a Control Plane Pod kubeconfig Configuration
   - Creating Certificates with the Certificate API
   - Creating a Certificate Signing Request in openssl
   - Creating a CertificateSigningRequest Object
   - Approving a CertificateSigningRequest and Retrieving a Certificate
   - `Demo`: Creating a Certificate Signing Request for a New User in openssl
   - `Demo`: Creating a CertificateSigningRequest Object, Approving a CertificateSigningRequest a...
   - kubeconfig File Overview and Components
   - kubeconfig File - admin.conf
   - Creating a kubeconfig File Manually
   - `Demo`: Working with kubeconfig Files and Contexts
   - `Demo`: Creating a kubeconfig File for a New User
   - `Demo`: Using a new kubeconfig File with a New User
   - `Demo`: Creating a new Linux User and Configuring Cluster Access
   - Module Review and What's Next!
+- **CHAPTER 28**<br>Managing Role Based Access Controls
   - Introduction, Course, and Module Overview
   - Role Based Access Controls and API Objects for RBAC
   - Introducing Roles and ClusterRoles
   - Introducing RoleBinding and ClusterRoleBinding
   - What to Use When?
   - Using RBAC in Your Cluster
   - Default ClusterRoles
   - Defining Role, RoleBinding, ClusterRole, and ClusterRoleBinding
   - Creating a Role and a RoleBinding
   - `Demo`: Creating a Role and RoleBinding
   - `Demo`: Testing API Access with kubecti can-i and Impersonation